-This isn't about becoming fluent or even proficient: it's just about getting by, and that's much more within your reach than you might think.
+This isn't about becoming fluent or even proficient: it's just about getting by, and that is easier than you might think.

-True, some people are natural linguists and pick up languages as easily as catching a cold.
+True, some people are natural linguists and pick up languages as easily as picking up the phone.

-The truth is, most people struggle with learning a foreign language, and only want to know enough to get their message across, for things like these:
+The truth is, most people struggle with learning a foreign language, and only want to know enough to get their message across.

 Even before you learn a word of the language, think through your destination.

-If language is an issue, it might be a good idea to stick to countries where a single language can get you by.
+If language is an issue for you, it might be a good idea to stick to countries where a single language can get you by.
 In West and Central Africa, you'll be fine with learning some French.